 The men’s wives and other female relations brought them lunch during their break.
 The women would share the meal with them and all drank from yet another keg brought in for the crowd.
 The spell with the family makes sense given the long day, 6:00 a.m.-6:00 p.m.
 (Later, a strike in New York ensured it was cut back).

 I find it interesting that the brewery’s name wasn’t mentioned.
 Maybe the piece was viewed as what we call today generic advertising, and the space paid for by multiple breweries.
 Hard to say.

 The recurring punch line in the story reminded me of a comedy sketch when the great Jonathan Winters appeared on Johnny Carson’s famous late-night show.
 Winters was riffing on his youth, probably spontaneously, and described the family Christmas after the family had lost its money in the 1930s.
 Winters: “Johnny, that was when the toys became wooden, a broomstick with a face carved.
 And in the stocking bag it was always walnuts.
 I put my hand in and pulled out a walnut.
 And then another one, and another one, and anoth…”.
 (See from 8:00-10:11 in the link given).

-Note re images: The images were sourced from the New York Historical Society’s site, here.
+Note re images: The images above were sourced from the website of the New York Historical Society, here.
 The Society mounted a well-received exhibition on New York brewing history in 2012.
-They are believed available for educational and historical purposes.
+All intellectual property in the images belongs solely to their lawful owner, as applicable.
+Images are used for educational and historical purposes.
 All feedback welcomed.